tylernguyen/x1c6-hackintosh/docs/BIOS/modding-the-BIOS.md

 !!!
 Danger
-    As of of July 16th, 2021: the BIOS mod will break TPM.
-Hence, Windows 11 will not work.
+    The BIOS mod may permanently break TPM.
 Consider this if you wish to proceed.

 A modded BIOS will allow for more optimizations to be made for macOS and will overall make your hackintosh better.
 I am a BIOS modding novice myself, but with these instructions, I was able to mod my x1c6 BIOS in less than one hour.
 I fully recommend doing this for all who think themselves capable.
 Furthermore, the default `config.plist` for this repository is meant to accommodate a modded BIOS with appropriate settings.
-If you cannot mod your BIOS or is unwilling to do so, use `config_unmoddedBIOS.plist`.
+If you cannot mod your BIOS or is unwilling to do so, use `Vanilla BIOS.plist`.

 <img align="center" src="https://raw.githubusercontent.com/tylernguyen/x1c6-hackintosh/main/docs/assets/CH341a.png" alt="CH341a" width="250">
 [SPI Programmer CH341a and SOIC8 connector](https://www.amazon.com/Organizer-Socket-Adpter-Programmer-CH341A/dp/B07R5LPTYM) are needed.